-Students must arrive and be in Tutorial for 8:35am on each school day.
+Students must arrive and be in Tutorial for 8:30am on each school day.
+Students not in tutorial at 8:35am may be recorded as late.

 The register for the first session will be taken at 8:35am and will be kept open until 9am.
-The register for the second session will be taken at 12pm
+The register for the second session will be taken at 12:25pm